 What Information is Usually Included in a Student Counseling Report?

-A Student Counseling Report is a comprehensive document that encapsulates the student’s counseling journey, aiming to provide a detailed overview of their mental health and well-being.
+A student counseling report writing is a comprehensive document that encapsulates the student’s counseling journey, aiming to provide a detailed overview of their mental health and well-being.
 Typically, it includes:

 • Student Information: Basic details such as name, age, grade, and contact information.